100xdevs-cohort-2/assignments/week-2/02-nodejs/README.md

 4. To run individual tests -
  - npm run test-fileServer
  - npm run test-todoServer
-5. clear `todos.json` after every test run for `todoServer.js` or it will fail for some test case.
+5. clear `todos.json` after every test run for `todoServer.js`.
+Otherwise, your code will fail for some test case.

 #### Development Setup
 1. Install the dependencies used by running `npm install` command in your terminal.